 Do I have to provide translations of supporting documents when applying for a Schengen visa?

 Translation of supporting documents should not be required as a rule but only in individual and exceptional cases.
-Consulates should be organised as to ensure the examination of supporting documents in the main official languages of the host country, in order to avoid additional costs for the applicant.
-In particular, translation should not be required for documents with which the consular staff is expected to be familiar, such as “standard” civil registry documents e.g. the ‘Hukou’ (household registration) used in China.
+Consulates should examine supporting documents in the host country’s main official languages to avoid extra costs for applicants.
+Translation shouldn’t be required for familiar “standard” documents, such as China’s ‘Hukou’ civil registry.

 If translation is required, applicants should be clearly informed about which documents must be translated and into which language.